 Lapses and Relapses Are Not as Uncommon as You May Think

 Just because relapse is not uncommon in recovery from substance use disorders does not mean that it is inevitable.
-The late addiction specialist Dr. G. Alan Marlatt published extensively on relapse prevention.
-In one of his classic works, Relapse Prevention: Maintenance Strategies in the Treatment of Addictive Behaviors, he offers a number of tips and strategies to avoid lapses and relapses.
-Some of the major points and suggestions from his writings are summarized here.
+The late addiction treatment specialist Dr. G. Alan Marlatt published extensively on relapse prevention, including the 1985 book, Relapse Prevention: Maintenance Strategies in the Treatment of Addictive Behaviors.

 - Get a change of scenery.
-Continuing to associate with individuals who use drugs, or continuing to frequent places where alcohol or drugs are used, is a sure path to lapsing and/or relapsing.
-When you choose to enter recovery, you must also choose to make some very significant changes in behavior, associations, and habits.
-Many times, this means letting go of old friends, places, and things that are associated with substance use.
-Just as an extremely obese person who is attempting to lose a large amount of weight will most likely experience difficulty if they work in an ice cream parlor dishing out ice cream, an individual attempting to become abstinent from drugs or alcohol should not expose themselves to situations where the use of drugs and alcohol is common.
+Continuing to associate with individuals who use drugs, or continuing to frequent places where alcohol or drugs are used, can increase the risk of lapsing and/or relapsing.
+When you choose to enter recovery, you must also choose to make some very significant changes in previously maladaptive behaviors, associations, and routines.
+In some instances, this could mean letting go of old friends, places, and things that are associated with substance use.

 - Learn to deal with triggers and cravings.
-Triggers represent conditions or situations, either general or very personal, that elicit feelings of wanting to use the substance of choice.
-Cravings represent the actual desire to use again.
-Obviously, a number of different triggers can elicit cravings in different situations.
-Cravings may also just seem to come out of nowhere at times.
+Urges and cravings may arise as a result of certain psychological and environmental triggers.
+These triggers may comprise conditions or situations that elicit feelings of wanting to drink or use drugs.
 Individuals in recovery need to learn to identify their specific triggers and either avoid them (although this may not always be possible) or implement a plan of action to deal with them.
 Individuals in recovery also need to develop an action plan to put in place when they experience cravings.
-These strategies are learned in therapy, support groups, and in actual practice and experience.
+These strategies can be learned in therapy, support groups, and in actual practice and experience.
 In some instances, the strategies may involve the use of medications to decrease cravings.
 In other instances, they may involve certain behavioral strategies.
-At a minimum, the individual should:
+An individual should:

-- Emphasize the negative.
-A pitfall that occurs in the thinking of recovering individuals who lapse or relapse is that they begin to fantasize about the positive aspects associated with their former substance use while totally ignoring or even forgetting all the discomfort, pain, and difficulty that their substance abuse produced.
-Individuals should understand that when they begin to fantasize about the positive aspects of their past substance use, they are potentially setting themselves up to lapse or relapse.
-In recovery individuals should be trained that when they begin to do this, they should immediately start reflecting on all the negative aspects of their substance use (part of a technique that Marlatt referred to as “urge surfing”).
+- Don’t discount or ignore the negative.
+A pitfall that occurs in the thinking of recovering individuals who lapse or relapse is that they begin to emphasize the positive aspects associated with their former substance use while totally ignoring or even forgetting all the discomfort, pain, and difficulty that their substance abuse produced.
+Individuals should understand that when expectations about the positive aspects of their past substance use outweigh the negative consequences, they are potentially setting themselves up to lapse or relapse.
+In recovery, individuals should be trained that when they begin to do this, they should immediately start reflecting on all the negative aspects of their substance use.
 Some individuals can actually benefit from writing these down on a sheet of paper, listing all the positive aspects of their substance use on the left and all the negative aspects of their substance use on the right.
 When they do this, they can immediately see that returning to substance use is a losing proposition.

 - Treat co-occurring disorders.
-In line with the above recommendations, it is also important that individuals who enter recovery for substance use disorders ensure that they have professional support that includes a thorough assessment of their biopsychosocial functioning in order to identify the presence of any co-occurring psychological disorders.
-If individuals who have a co-occurring disorder, such as depression, attempt to only address the substance abuse aspect of their co-occurring disorders, the potential for a successful recovery is significantly reduced.
-A full recovery program should treat the entire individual.
+In line with the above recommendations, it is also important that individuals who enter recovery for substance use disorders ensure that they have professional support that includes a thorough assessment of their biopsychosocial functioning in order to identify the presence of any co-occurring mental health disorders.
+Marlatt referred to certain negative emotional states—including anger, anxiety, and depression—as intrapersonal high-risk situations that could greatly increase relapse likelihood.
+Comprehensive recovery programs should integrate treatment of both the substance use disorder and co-occurring mental health issues to improve treatment outcomes.

 - Embrace a healthy lifestyle.
 Individuals in recovery can enhance their chances of success by getting plenty of rest, eating a relatively healthy and nutritious diet, and getting exercise.
 You don’t need to become a health guru or fanatic; however, establishing healthy living habits can assist in recovery.